Winton Hills median real estate price is $163,719, which is less expensive than 72.2% of Ohio neighborhoods and 86.0% of all U.S. neighborhoods.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-In addition, the Winton Hills neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Winton Hills neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.
 Also of note, 71.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Our research revealed that more commuters here take the bus to work (27.8% ride the bus) than 99.5% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.